 Useful Links for Strange Attractions in Big Bear

 It’s out of the way—up in Lucerne Valley, next to its Foursquare Church—and it’s private property and isn’t always open.
 And yet, it is perplexing enough that when you go there, you can’t help but stare and wonder.
 Jack O’Landia has very little written about it online.
 It seems to be a western-themed amusement park, but it seems to be much older than it has been actually used for.
+Basically, it’s a replica of a small western town, complete with gallows, a saloon, and a swing set.
 What actually happens there?
 Maybe you should check it out!
 There are plenty of Big Bear Mountain attractions to look for!

 Some places love their graffiti; some schools have treasured gum walls.
 About a mile out from Big Bear lake, on Highway 18 near Baldwin Dry Lake, you’ll find Big Bear Lake’s own beloved eyesore: The Shoe Tree.
 Dozens of pairs of shoes are hooked together by their laces and draped over this tree’s branches.
 There’s no guarantee you can see it “in bloom,” as there are frequent efforts to de-shoe it.
 Yet, new shoes appear.